craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ## Generic Weaponry
+Melee weapons, unless otherwise stated, add STR to attack and and damage rolls, while Ranged weapons use DEX for those rolls.

 ### Simple Melee Weapons
 #### Improvised Weapon
 Improvised Weapons are items and objects that are not traditionally seen or used as "weapons".
-Improvised Weapons deal 1d4 + STR weapon (slashing, bludgeoning, or piercing as applicable) damage.
+Improvised Weapons deal 1d4 weapon (slashing, bludgeoning, or piercing as applicable) damage.

+Within reason, most Improvised Weapons can be considered *light*.

 #### Environmental Damage
 Environmental Damage is the damage done to creatures as they are pushed into walls, dropped into tables, and crushed beneath crates.
 Environmental Damage deals 1d6 bludgeoning damage.

 #### Knuckle Dusters
 Knuckle Dusters are small metal weapons designed to concentrate force during hand-to-hand combat.
-Knuckle Dusters deal 1d3 + STR bludgeoning damage.
+Knuckle Dusters deal 1d3 bludgeoning damage.

 Knuckle Dusters are considered *light* and *stashable*.